nils2/DL2-ZeroVis/blogpost.md

 *(add examples and interpretation here)*

+### Susceptibility to textual input

+During our experiments, we observed significant disparities in the quality of the model's output that could be triggered by minor variations in the input.
+Remarkably, even slight differences in word capitalization could yield crucial distinctions when attempting to retrieve images.
+To illustrate this phenomenon, we present a striking example involving the terms "apple" and "Apple."
+When prompting for an "Image of apple the company," the model retrieves images of apples as fruits.
+However, capitalizing "Apple" in the same prompt leads to the retrieval of Apple's logo.
+Nonetheless, it is worth noting that standardized capitalization does not guarantee favorable results, as demonstrated by another example involving the term "Australia."
+When prompted for an "Image of australia the flag", the model initially retrieves the flag of South Africa, with only the second and third images representing Australia's flag.
+Intriguingly, capitalizing "Australia" in the same prompt results in a degraded output, featuring just one Australian flag among the first three retrieved images.
+These subtle disparities in the textual input are beyond our control but can significantly influence the model's performance.

 ### Limitations of the dataset
 In addition to its small size, the Visual Relations dataset possesses a notable shortcoming in terms of category definition.
 To illustrate this, we once again employed T-SNE, this time appyling it to the output of the linear translation layer, i.e., the textual representation of the image input.